Brianetta/StickyLocks/README.md

 [SQLite](http://www.sqlite.org/) database that can be queried with any SQLite3 compatible client.

-The plugin tried to detect whether other plugins are protecting against building.
-If they are, it won't allow a player to add a lock where they cannot build.
+The plugin tries to detect whether other plugins are protecting against block-breaking.
+If they are, it won't allow a player to add a lock where they cannot break.
 This is to prevent grief-by-locking.

 ## Permissions